Topological Mixed States: Phases of Matter from Axiomatic Approaches: Mixed state bootstrap

 Since two density matrices from the same information convex set are locally indistinguishable, the entropy difference can only arise from non-local topological information.
 The memory capacity of the sphere $S^2$ is always zero, as we show in Appendix~\ref{app:S2}.
 Thus, we take the torus $M=\mathbb{T}^2$, as the minimal example.

 To better connect this idea with a well-known quantity, we consider the topological entropy defined by

 where the annulus $ABC$ is embedded in a disk.
 Since this topological contribution can be non-zero even for entirely separable mixed states, we call this more general quantity topological entropy (TE).
 For pure topological states, $\gamma_{\textrm{LW}}$ is exactly the Levin-Wen topological entanglement entropy~\cite{LevinWen2006}~\footnote{In the context of the mixed-state phase, the Levin-Wen topological entropy is well-defined due to axiom {\bf M1}.
-On the other hand, the Kitaev-Preskill topological entanglement entropy~\cite{KitaevPreskill_2006} stops being well-defined in the mixed-state context.}.
+On the other hand, the Kitaev-Preskill topological entanglement entropy~\cite{KitaevPreskill_2006} stops being a topological invairant in the mixed-state context; seeAppendix~\ref{app:non-topo-invariant}}.

 \begin{Proposition}[torus capacity] The capacity of a torus $M=\mathbb{T}^2$ is upper bounded by four times the Levin-Wen topological entropy as

 \end{Proposition} The proof of this (and a more powerful one on any closed manifold) will be given in Appendix~\ref{app:bound-C-TEE}.
 We will see examples of mixed state fixed points saturating this bound in Sec.~\ref{sec:examples}.
 The bound \eqref{eq:bound-mixed} should be contrasted with a bound by Kim~\cite{Kim2013storage} for pure state topological order, which says $\calQ(M) \le 2\gamma_{\textrm{LW}}$.
 The violation of the pure-state bound for some mixed-state fixed points originates due to the absence of the non-degeneracy braiding statistics~\cite{Braiding2023}, which is a quantum mechanical effect.